 31.0 x 21.1 cm ⏐ 12.2 x 8.3 in (300dpi)

 US GEOLOGICAL SURVEY / SCIENCE PHOTO LIBRARY US GEOLOGICAL SURVEY / SCIENCE PHOTO LIBRARY

 Oblique view of the central region of the giant Valles Marineris canyon system on Mars, computer- processed from Viking spacecraft imagery & topographic maps of the planet.
 The Valles Marineris is over 3000 km long & up to 8 km deep, dwarfing the Grand Canyon of Arizona.
-The canyons were formed by a combination of geological faulting, landslides, and erosion by wind and ancient water flows.
+The canyons were formed by a combination of geological faulting, landslides, & erosion by wind & water.
 The central area shown here contains layered deposits which may have been deposited by ancient lakes.
 The view is looking east, from 30 degrees above the horizon.
 Alfred McEwen & topographic mapping by Sherman Wu, both at USGS, Flagstaff, Arizona).

 Model release not required.
 Property release not required.